Adityam53/matargashti-AI-travel-planner/README.md

 ## Demo Video

-Watch a walkthrough of all major features of this app:(https://www.loom.com/share/d16da6d1a75341c7ade511447a7c98d6)
+Watch a walkthrough of all major features of this app:[Loom Video](https://www.loom.com/share/d16da6d1a75341c7ade511447a7c98d6)

 ## Features